 Due to current global outbreak of COVID-19 , state and/or academic procedures have been enacted that prevent the physical presence of participants in international events and meetings.
-The organization of the symposium feels it is our duty to reduce the risks associated with air travel and meetings in enclosed spaces and we have decided to postpone the conference to a new date in October 2020.
+The organization of the symposium feels it is our duty to reduce the risks associated with air travel and meetings in enclosed spaces and we have decided to postpone the conference.
+Workshops will now take place on October 13.

 PUBLIC OPEN SPACE SPATIAL ANALYSIS